micmejia/bible-dump/NKJV/1 Kings/1 Kgs 3.md

 And Your servant _is_ in the midst of Your people whom You have chosen, a great people, too numerous to be numbered or counted.

 ###### 9
-Therefore give to Your servant an [^b]understanding heart to judge Your people, that I may discern between good and evil.
+Therefore give to Your servant an understanding heart to judge Your people, that I may discern between good and evil.
 For who is able to judge this great people of Yours?"

 ###### 10
 The speech pleased the Lord, that Solomon had asked this thing.